If you or someone your love is struggling with fibromyalgia, Contact Us here

 - A complete medical history

-Then we will check you with the unique Chinese medicine diagnosis approach including tongue check, pulse palpation, acupuncture points /meridian palpation, to make a diagnose according to TCM theory.
+Then we will check you with the unique Chinese medicine Pattern Diagnosis approach including tongue check, pulse palpation, acupuncture points /meridian palpation, to make a diagnose according to TCM theory.

 A treatment plan will make according to the diagnosis.
-The treatment may include acupuncture, cupping therapy, acupressure, or Chinese herbs.
+The treatment may include acupuncture, cupping therapy, acupressure, or Chinese herbal medicine.
 The treatment plan are tailored to address the meridians, your internal organs’ functions which are out of balance.

 The goal is to eliminate symptoms and addressing the causes of the symptoms and underlying imbalance.

 Other ways may help

 Acupuncture and Chinese medicine are alternative approaches for fibromyalgia.
 It is natural and drug free.
-There are some other ways which can help promote balance and health, including:
+There are some other ways which may help promote balance and health, including:

 - Chinese herbal formulas